Entry and Changes

-Entry to the site is planned to be from Midday on Friday 21st September 2018.
+Entry to the site is planned to be from Midday on the Friday of the event weekend.

 Entry to the main camping field (General camping/solo camping/caravans/campervans) will close at 10am Saturday morning.
 Anyone arriving after this time will be directed to camp in the Mixed Camping area in the field adjacent to the main camping field, opposite the car park.
 You will still have access on foot to the main camping field and access to all facilities.
 This is to ensure that the main camping field is ready in time for the running events starting and to speed up entry for those arriving on Saturday morning.

 Where and when do I register?